Kenneth I MacAlpin, King of Scotland

 M, #102908, b.
 1381, d. after August 1446

-Consanguinity Index=1.58%
+Consanguinity Index=1.6%

-Sir Reynold de Cobham was born in 1381.2 He was the son of Reynold de Cobham, 2nd Lord Cobham (of Sterborough) and Eleanor Mautravers, Baroness Mautravers.2 He married, firstly, Eleanor Culpeper, daughter of Sir Thomas Culpeper.2 He married, secondly, Anne Bardolf, daughter of Thomas Bardolf, 5th Lord Bardolf and Anice de Cromwell, before 1427.1 He died after August 1446.2 He was buried at Lingfield, Surrey, England.2
+Sir Reynold de Cobham was born in 1381.2 He was the son of Reynold de Cobham, 2nd Lord Cobham (of Sterborough) and Eleanor Mautravers, Baroness Mautravers.2 He married, firstly, Eleanor Culpeper, daughter of Sir Thomas Culpeper.2 He married, secondly, Anne Bardolf, daughter of Thomas Bardolf, 5th Lord Bardolf and Anice de Cromwell, before 1427.1 He died after August 1446.2 He was buried at Lingfield, Surrey, EnglandG.2

-Sir Reynold de Cobham succeeded to the title of 3rd Lord Cobham, of Sterborough, in Lingfield, Surrey [E., 1347] on 6 July 1403, de jure.1 He was invested as a Knight on 19 May 1426.2 He lived at Sterborough, Kent, England.3 His last will was dated 12 August 1446.2
+He succeeded as the 3rd Lord Cobham, of Sterborough, in Lingfield, Surrey [E., 1347] on 6 July 1403, de jure.1 He was appointed Knight on 19 May 1426.2 He lived at Sterborough, Kent, EnglandG.3 His last will was dated 12 August 1446.2

 Children of Sir Reynold de Cobham and Eleanor Culpeper